geocryology/GeoCryoLabPy/README.md

 ## Agi4395A.py - Vector Network Analyzer (VNA)

-This is a module to aid in establishing a connection, communicating and finally disconnecting with a 4395A VNA.
+This is a module to aid in establishing a connection, communicating and finally disconnecting with an Agilent 4395A VNA.

 ## Fluke1502A.py - Thermometer Readout